Author

 Figure 1: Information transfer alongside material flow in the supply chain, and some of the opportunities it unlocks.

-Building digital passports on a public blockchain technology provide an immutable record of ownership, origin and usage.
+Building digital passports on a public blockchain technology provides an immutable record of ownership, origin and usage.
 Due to the decentralised nature of public blockchains, unauthorised access and manipulation of the data is almost impossible, making it a highly reliable way to verify the authenticity and quality of a product.
+The European Commission will also set up a registry of unique DPP identifiers for DPPs to be securely stored.

 Information on digital product passports can be used in the following ways: